 She’s interviewed numerous artists, including Arnold Newman, Dale Chihuly, Helen Levitt, Graceann Warn, Tracy Gallup, Charla Khanna, Laurie Eisenhart, and Jo Powers.
 She’s covered art movements and private collections as well, and has written about Pewabic Pottery, the Renaissance and the Medicis, The Manoogian Collection, antique clothing, fountain pens, handmade chocolates, costumes, and local places in metro Detroit.
 She also writes artists’ statements.

 Frenkel earned her M.F.A. from Columbia University while working on The New Yorker’s editorial staff.
-She is certified in Visual Thinking Strategies (VTS), and she spent a week-long teacher’s residency at Falling Water, where she learned how to teach architecture in the classroom.
-These days, when she’s not writing, she can be found teaching writing and literature at Oakland Community College and Lawrence Technological University.
-She also is passionate about antiquing, design, and animals.
+She is certified in Visual Thinking Strategies (VTS), and she spent a week-long teacher’s residency at Falling Water where she learned how to teach architecture in the classroom.
+She’s been on staff at various colleges since 2008.
+She is passionate about suicide awareness and prevention, civil rights, animal rescue, antiquing, and design.
 She serves on the board of A Single Soul, which helps to prevent death by suicide.
 She was a Hambidge Fellow in the spring of 2018.